jonkster/YAAXI/comnav2box-src/README.md

 (suggested format "MANUFACTURER_ID-BOX_TYPE-XXXXX" eg "Motion Capture-Switch Box v0-9aef456")

-Each of the controls/displays should have a unique string name (eg TOGGLE0, LED0, SWITCH2 etc)
+Each of the controls/displays you want to control from the Arduino should be given a unique string name (eg TOGGLE0, LED0, SWITCH2 etc) that you will use to communicate between XPlane and the arduino box.

 How the System works
 ====================